 She has had her work shown as part of several juried solo and group exhibitions and has won awards for her art.
 She is a signature member of Artists for Conservation and was juried into the Watercolor Society of Oregon and other arts organizations.
 She has been on TV and radio, and her paintings have been used in Southern Oregon literary journals and catalogue covers.

-She is represented by Art & Soul Gallery in Ashland, Oregon, Second Street Gallery in Bandon, Oregon, and Fairweather Gallery in Seaside, Oregon.
+She is represented by Art & Soul Gallery in Ashland, Oregon, Crooked Mile Gallery in Phoenix, Oregon, Second Street Gallery in Bandon, Oregon, and Fairweather Gallery in Seaside, Oregon.